wight-airmash/ab-server/docs/ctf-bots.md

-# CTF Q-bots
+# CTF bots

+* Q-bots - are currently used on [airmash.online](https://airmash.online).
 Source code of bots was miss, for now we only have [binaries](https://github.com/airmash-refugees/Q-bots)
+* [Spatiebot](https://github.com/spatiebot/ab-bot) - Bot API + implementation based on the wight Airbattle API

 ## Commands